jeonpierre/Rugby-Data-Analysis/README.md

 - Set up GitHub Repository and connection with VSCode to Remote Push Files and Updates to the Repository for this project and maintain source control.
 - SQL Queries and Cleaning Steps are documented and available in the Repo (Queries.py)
 - Clean Excel dataset and SQL Temporary Tables are Avaialble in the uploaded Clean_Six_Nations. excel file available in the Repo.
 This will be used for Tableau and Power BI visualisations.
-- Visualisations currently available under the Rugby_visualisations.pbix file in this GitHub repo, although remains unfinished and will be supplemented with Tableau Visualisations.
+- Visualisations currently available under the Rugby_visualisations.pbix file, and Tableau_Rugby_Visualisations file in this GitHub repo.

 # Intention
 The Intention behind this project is to Analyse some Rugby Union Data.